-Each year, hundreds of thousands of wild animals in the U.S. and around the world are killed in trophy hunts, where the primary motivation is not to get food, but simply to obtain animal parts (that is, their heads, hides, pelts and other body parts.
-Animal parts are hung on walls; their bodies are stuffed and posed for bragging rights.
+Each year, hundreds of thousands of wild animals in the U.S. and around the world are killed in trophy hunts, where the primary motivation is not to get food, but simply to obtain animal parts (that is, their heads, hides or claws and even the whole stuffed animal) for display and for bragging rights, but not for subsistence.
 Cruel and unsportsmanlike practices like baiting, hounding and trapping—also captive hunts, in which hunters pursue animals who can’t escape—ensure that animals don’t stand a chance and hunters bag an easy prize.